 - Internships must be 8-10 weeks (or more) and students are expected to complete a minimum of 240 hours of supervised work. iProv is for the summer only - work must be completed by August 31, 2016.

 - Students and supervisors will develop a work plan prior to the start of the internship.

 - Each project will have a deliverable (i.e., website, curriculum, project evaluation, training manual) that is to be completed by the conclusion of summer.

 - Participants are required to attend an opening reception/orientation, five group meetings during the summer and a closing capstone event.

-- Students will complete at least two blog posts during the summer and a written reflective statement (to be signed by supervisor) for submission by September 1, 2014.
+- Students will complete a blog post during the summer and a written reflective statement (to be signed by supervisor) for submission by September 1, 2016.

 How to Apply

 - Access Online application.